 The Corporate Governance Committee of the Board of Directors is directed under its charter to identify qualified individuals to become directors, and to recommend individuals it identifies to the Board of Directors for nomination.
 The Company's Corporate Governance Guidelines establish criteria for membership on the Board.
 Under these criteria, the Corporate Governance Committee seeks to identify a diverse group of candidates for the Board.
 These candidates should possess strength of character, mature judgment, familiarity with the Company's business and industry, independence of thought and an ability to work collegially and be committed to representing the long-term interests of the stockholders.
-The Corporate Governance Committee considers all factors it deems appropriate, which may include age, gender, ethnic and racial background, tenure, existing commitments to other businesses, potential conflicts of interest with other pursuits, legal considerations such as antitrust issues, corporate governance background, various and relevant career experience, relevant technical skills, relevant business or government acumen, financial and accounting background, and executive compensation background.
+The Corporate Governance Committee considers all factors it deems appropriate, which may include tenure, existing commitments to other businesses, potential conflicts of interest with other pursuits, legal considerations such as antitrust issues, corporate governance background, various and relevant career experience, relevant technical skills, relevant business or government acumen, financial and accounting background, executive compensation background, other relevant factors deemed relevant to creating a diverse Board.
 The Corporate Governance Committee does not assign specific weight to particular criteria and not all criteria apply to every candidate.